genesiscommunitysuccess/docs/docs/01_getting-started/07_glossary/01_glossary.md

 ## Java Binary Object

 A binary object is a wrapper over the binary representation of an entry stored in a cache.
 Each binary object has the `field (name)` method, which returns the value of the given field, and the `type ()` method, which extracts the information about the type of the object.
-Binary objects are useful when you want to work only with some fields of the objects and do not need to deserialize the entire content set.
+Binary objects are useful when you want to work only with some fields of the objects and do not need to deserialise the entire content set.

 ## Kotlin function libraries